kilpkonn/msc-thesis/main.typ

 ==== Local variables
 We found that in practice the terms search is not very useful for genereating the terms for local variables.
-The main reason for that is that it is common to not write the type of the variable explicitly and let the compiler infer the type.
+The main reason for that is that it is common to omit the type of the variable explicitly and let the compiler infer the type.
 This however means that there is not type information available for the term search.
 Adding the type explicitly fixes the issue but this is extra work for the user.

 ==== Builder pattern
-As we previously discussed in @machine-learning the term search is not very effective in case the functions do not have the actions they do into types.
+As we previously discussed in @machine-learning the term search is not very effective in case the functions do not have the actions they do encoded into types.
 One of the most common examples for it is the builder pattern in Rust.
 There are usually only two methods on builder that change the return type which means the algorithm can only suggest them.
 This results in suggestions like `Foo::builder().build()` which is a valid code but often not what the user wants.
 However from personal experience with using the tool we found that in some cases also such suggestions provide value when the user is writing code in "exploration mode".
+#todo("inclomplete, but valid")
 Such suggestions indicate an option of getting something of desired type and now the user has to evaluate if they want to manually call relavant methods on the builder or they do not wish to use the builder at all.
 Without the term search suggestions the user may even not know that there exists a builder for the type.

 ==== Procedural Macros
-An interesting observation was that filling holes in procedural macros is less useful than usually and can even cause compile errors.
+An interesting observation was that filling holes in the implementation of procedural macros is less useful than usually and can even cause compile errors.
-The decrease in usability is caused by procedural macros working on `TokenStream` and having type `proc_macro: TokenStream -> TokenStream`.
+The decrease in usability is caused by procedural macros working on `TokenStream` and having type `proc_macro: TokenStream -> TokenStream`. #todo("map rust syntax to rust syntax")
 This is very similar to builder pattern so the decrease in usefulness originates from the same reasons.
 However procedural macros are somewhat special in Rust and they can also rise compile time errors.
 For example one can assert that the input `TokenStream` contains a non-empty `struct` definition.
 As the term search has no way of knowing that the `TokenStream` has to contain certain tokens also suggest other options that clearly validate the rule causing the error to be thrown.

 ==== Formatting
+#todo("UFC is not fundamental limitation")
 We found that formatting of the expressions can cause significat impact on the usability of the term search in case of autocompletion.
 This is because is is common for the LSP Clients to filter out suggestions that do not look similar to what the user is typing.
 Similarity is measured at the level of text with no semantinc information available.